Complete moduli of cubic threefolds and their intermediate Jacobians: Extending the intermediate Jacobian map versus extending the Prym map

 for some $m$.
 Let $\Delta_{X\hookrightarrow \mathbb P^n}\subseteq B_{X\hookrightarrow \mathbb P^n}$, and $\Delta_{T_i}\subseteq B_{T_i}$ be the discriminants.
 For an lci singularity, the discriminant is a divisor.
 Under the identification above, and setting $\pi_i$ to be the projection onto $B_{T_i}$, we have

-Note that for $ADE$-singularities, the miniversal spaces and deformation functors for singularities of the same type in different dimensions can be naturally identified.
-This allows us to identify many of the discriminants showing up in the deformation spaces discussed in the previous section.
+Restricting to allowable singularities, after choosing a generic line $\ell\subset X$, guarantees simultaneous versal deformations for both $X$ and the associated quintic $D$.
+Note that for $ADE$-singularities, the semiuniversal spaces and deformation functors for singularities of the same type in different dimensions can be naturally identified.
+The following proposition establishes a natural corresponding identification of the associated discriminants.

 \begin{pro} Let $(X,\ell)$ be a cubic threefold with $n$ allowable singularities $x_1,\ldots x_n$ of types $T_1,\ldots,T_n$ respectively, together with a non-special line $\ell$.
 Then \'etale locally,